 Training and education

 Due to its intelligence and sociability, the Atlas Mountain Dog puppy has some potential to be trained for hunting wild boar.
-In France, the Independent Centre of Education choose the best puppies for sale in the country to train them to support and guide blind people.
+In France, the Independent Centre of Education select the best puppies for sale in the country to train them to support and guide blind people.

 There is no particular risk of diseases as this dog is known for his good health.
 The average life expectancy of the Atlas Mountain Dog is around 12 years.